fhstp/k-AnonML/README.md

 # _k_-Anonymity in Practice: How Generalisation and Suppression Affect Machine Learning Classifiers

-This repository contains the python code for applying different _k_-anonymity algorithms on datasets and measuring their effects on machine learning classifiers as presented in [_k_-Anonymity in Practice: How Generalisation and Suppression Affect Machine Learning Classifiers](https://arxiv.org/abs/2102.04763).
+This repository contains the Python code for applying different _k_-anonymisation algorithms, i.e., Optimal Lattice Anonymization (OLA), Mondrian, Top-Down Greedy Anonymisation (TDG), k-NN Clustering-Based (CB) Anonymisation,  on datasets and measuring their effects on machine learning classifiers as presented in [_k_-Anonymity in Practice: How Generalisation and Suppression Affect Machine Learning Classifiers](https://arxiv.org/abs/2102.04763).

 ```bibtex
 @misc{slijepčević2021kanonymity,